9 E-newsletter Clients Right Outside Your Front Door

 As an E-newsletter Specialist, you can build your business in two ways:

-2. You can specialize in a certain industry, such as becoming the newsletter writer for accountants.
-The Internet makes it possible for you to write for professionals in any geographic area.
+- You can specialize in a certain industry, such as becoming the newsletter writer for accountants.
+The Internet makes it possible for you to write for professionals in any geographic area, near home or across the globe.

 Either way, you'll enjoy consistent projects and predictable income you can count on every month.